Vestrahorn Overview 2

 Arrival to Iceland

-On arrival to Iceland, the rental car kiosks are located to the left when you exit the Arrival gate at the International Airport and they will assist you to pick up your arranged vehicle.
+Upon arrival at Iceland’s International Airport, the rental car kiosks are conveniently located to the left as you exit the Arrival gate.
+The staff will assist you in picking up your pre-arranged vehicle.

 Reykjanes Peninsula